SaifAqqad/AspireRunner/src/AspireRunner.Tool/README.md

   --otlp-key             The API key to use for the OTLP server

-  --otlp-https           Use HTTPS instead of HTTP for the OTLP/gRPC and OTLP/HTTP endpoints
+  --otlp-https           Use HTTPS instead of HTTP for the OTLP/gRPC and OTLP/HTTP endpoints, overrides the global HTTPS option

   -m, --multiple         Allow running multiple instances of the dashboard, if this isn't passed, existing instances will be replaced

-  -d, --auto-download    (Default: true) Automatically download the dashboard if it's not installed
+  --auto-update          Automatically update the dashboard to the latest version, Enabled by default

+  --dashboard-version    The preferred version of the dashboard to use/download, will fallback to the latest version if it's invalid

   -v, --verbose          Enable verbose logging